 I didn’t know what to say.

-“Promise me you’ll take a look next time,” he implored.
+“Promise me you’ll have a look next time,” he implored.
 “You really owe it to yourself.”

 I promised, but I was bummed.
 The watch I wore every day was an art-deco knockoff I’d picked up in Gongguan for twenty-five cents, and it kept perfect time; but did anyone notice?
 Did anyone give me any credit?